How to Navigate the Florida Intracoastal Waterway (ICW)

-The Intracoastal waterway is a monumental feat of engineering achievement that runs from Boston, Massachusetts, around Florida, and over to Brownsville, Texas.
-This 3000 mile inland waterway is made up of natural inlets, saltwater rivers, bays, sounds, and man-made canals.
-If you were so inclined, you could travel the entire length, with a few necessary detours, without ever having to venture out into the dangers of the open ocean.
-That’s exactly why the waterway was built in the first place.
+Florida’s Intracoastal Waterway (ICW) is a monumental feat of engineering achievement that runs from Boston, Massachusetts, around Florida, and over past Corpus Christi, Texas.
+This 3,000-mile inland waterway is made up of natural inlets, saltwater rivers, bays, sounds, and man-made canals.
+If you were so inclined, you could travel the entire length, with a few necessary detours, without ever having to venture out into the open ocean.
+That’s how incredible this system is!

 Navigating the Atlantic Intracoastal Waterway in Florida

-The buoys and navigational markers for the Intracoastal waterway are almost identical to any other used in the United States.
-You can expect to see the triangular red day beacons with even numbers and the square green day beacons marked with odd numbers.
+The buoys and navigational markers for the Intracoastal Waterway are almost identical to any other in the United States.
 The key difference is that ICW passages have reflective yellow squares and yellow triangles added to the markers.
 Pay close attention to these!

 Because the ICW follows the shoreline and intersects several major waterways, the rule “red, right, returning from seaward” can quickly become confusing.
-The colored navigation aids can switch sides in some places and leave you easily confused.
-To keep track of your direction, you need a very good pair of binoculars to spot the small reflective yellow squares and triangles along the ICW.
+The colored navigation aids may switch sides in some places, so, to keep track of your direction, have good pair of binoculars nearby to spot the small reflective yellow squares and triangles along the ICW.

 While the yellow squares are usually found on green buoys and beacons and the yellow triangles are typically found on the red ones, this isn’t always the case.
 The rule to follow when navigating the ICW is as follows: